Vaginal Odor – Causes, Symptoms, Diagnosis, Treatment

 Antibiotics

 Treatment is typical with the antibiotics metronidazole or clindamycin.
 They can be either given by mouth or applied inside the vagina.
-About 10% to 15% of people, however, do not improve with the first course of antibiotics and recurrence rates of up to 80% have been documented.
+About 10% to 15% of people, however, do not improve with the first course of antibiotics and rates of up to 80% have been documented.
 Recurrence rates are increased with sexual activity with the same pre-/posttreatment partner and inconsistent condom use although estrogen-containing contraceptives decrease recurrence.
-When clindamycin is given to pregnant women symptomatic with BV before 22 weeks of gestation the risk of pre-term birth before 37 weeks of gestation is lower.
+When clindamycin is given to pregnant women symptomatic with BV before 22 weeks of the risk of pre-term birth before 37 weeks of gestation is lower.

 Other antibiotics that may work include macrolides, lincosamides, nitroimidazoles, and penicillins.